NickFranceschina/lunch/modernization-plan.md

 - Maintain the same voting and random selection logic
 - Keep the group-based restaurant selection system
 - Preserve the chat functionality
-- Maintain the same notification system timing
+- ✅ Maintain the same notification system timing (COMPLETED)
 - Use Windows 98-style UI with status bar instead of alerts

 ## Future Considerations